-Objectives -- To work as a process architect and designer to structure our work together as a living collaborative network, a global wisdom driven networked organizations [GWDNO].
+Objectives -- To work as a process architect and designer to structure our work together as a living collaborative network, and to create global wisdom driven networked organizations [GWDNO].
 To understand natural and emergent properties of social networks, and to work with leading process artists to create a GWDNO for of the process arts.
 To work with and create organizations applying this work to create dynamic, growing, effective and sustainable organizations and institutions.

 Life Path Story -- I have worked for over thirty years as a software and systems engineer.
-At the start I was enchanted by the technology and learning about system structure from transistors to operating systems, but I was also inspired by leaders, managers who I worked for or with who touched me on a deeper level.
+At the start I was enchanted by the technology and learning about system structure from transistors to operating systems, but I was also inspired by leaders and managers who I worked for or with who touched me on a deeper level.
 I began to understand that it might be possible for me to contribute more by learning how we work together in groups.
 I also began an inquiry into topics directly or indirectly related to organizations, and what makes them work well, as well as what makes them survive and thrive.

 I have a traditional resume that goes from systems engineering to systems operations, and my experience with process design on both the systems and social levels is harder to document as it involved much more personal work and research.
 The thread that weaves through all of this is my love of design and architecture, and it goes back to a young man growing up in a home filled with artwork just a few miles from Frank Lloyd Wright's home and studio, dreaming of becoming an architect himself some day.
 Recently, I began to create a social network for myself where I became involved with purpose driven people and organizations, and I have come to realize that I have been preparing for a long time as social architect.
 I have tried to put the most recent work first, although this may introduce topics before their origins.

-GWDNOs and The New Money -- In 2008, I participated in several significant events in the formation of Organizational Design and Development [ODD] models, though I had been looking for this since my earlier involvement with GnuBook and Organis Design starting in 2001.
+GWDNOs and The New Money -- In 2008, I participated in several significant events in the formation of Organizational Design and Development (ODD) models, though I had been looking for this since my earlier involvement with GnuBook and Organis Design starting in 2001.
 I had also been very interested in the creation of community based currencies and currency design in general, so when I learned of the Open Money Mexico Intensive, I had to go.
-There I was also introduced to Jean François Noubel of The Transitioner and his work in Collective Intelligence, Wisdom and Consciousness [CIWC].
-I participated in another intensive with The Transitioner, and another event with Barbara Marx Hubbard's Conscious Evolution community, and a small group of us convened design conference on community currencies (July 2008).
-This is where the model for Global Wisdom Driven organizations originates, to which we add the network concept which has been developed along its own path.
+I was introduced to Jean François Noubel of The Transitioner and his work in Collective Intelligence, Wisdom and Consciousness (CIWC).
+I participated in another intensive with The Transitioner, and another event with Barbara Marx Hubbard's Conscious Evolution community, and a small group of us convened a design conference on community currencies (July 2008).
+This is where the model for Global Wisdom Driven organizations originates, to which we add the network concept which has been developing along its own path.

 Open Space for Giving to Flourish – While looking for open source resources I came across a small event at the University of Chicago called the Digital Genres Initiative, and I met a few bloggers, most significantly the author of the Wealth Bondage and GiftHub blogs, and thus began my involvement with blogs and then social software generally.
 In the community around this wonderful satirical blog, an Open Space conference emerged.
 It was my first experience with this sort of thing, and I was one of the conveners by inviting my network and participating.
 The sort of work and connections that I saw created in this space told me that this was something important.
 Eventually some of us who met at this event populated the Omidyar Foundation community website, and organized several open space events in this community.
-GnuBook and Organis Design – This is close to the origin of all of this work for me.
-I had become interested in the idea of Open Source Hardware for developing shared intellectual property [IP] for the design of more concrete artifacts than computer programs when I met a small group of visionaries online.
+Between that,GnuBook and Organis Design – this is close to the origin of all of this work for me.
+I had become interested in the idea of Open Source Hardware for developing shared intellectual property (IP) for the design of more concrete artifacts than computer programs when I met a small group of visionaries online.
 Dr. Carl Vilbrant had created a basic high sustainability design for a small computer and was developing an extension the the GPL called the Greater Good Public License to include respect for human rights and sustainability with the sharing of IP of the basic GPL.
 One of this group, George Dafermos had written a paper comparing the Linux Kernel Project organization to a traditional software development organization, and dubbing the structure a Virtual Networked Organization.